2.0 (Big Data album)

 2.0 is the debut studio album by American electronic music band Big Data.
 It was released on March 20, 2015 under Warner Bros.
 Records.
 From the album, two singles have been released: "Dangerous" featuring indie rock band Joywave and "The Business of Emotion" featuring White Sea.

 The album peaked at 75 on the Billboard 200 chart.

 The song "Clean" featuring Jamie Lidell featured in the Konami video game Pro Evolution Soccer 2017; "The Business of Emotion" was re-recorded in Simlish for the video game The Sims 4.
 "Dangerous" was used in MLB 14: The Show and ads for TD Insurance in Canada.
+"Get Some Freedom" was used in Madden NFL 16.